Arsenal W.F.C.: 1987–2009: Founding and early success

 This began a period of sustained dominance for the club, who soon permanently moved into Meadow Park in Borehamwood, Hertfordshire, in a groundshare agreement with non-league side Boreham Wood.
-Following the storied successes of the men's team, Arsenal made a conscious effort to brand women's football as equitable.
-Over the next twenty years, Arsenal approached all facets of the game, such as training, tactics, scouting, and finance, with the goal to maximize the growth of the club and attain trophies.
-Throughout the 1990s and 2000s, Arsenal lavished atop the Premier League for many seasons, boasting academy graduates like Marieanne Spacey and Faye White, as well as utilizing the club's income on stars like Emma Byrne, to allow the club to win a slew of trophies.
+Following the successes of the men's team, Arsenal made a conscious effort to brand women's football as equitable.
+Over the next 20 years, Arsenal approached all facets of the game, such as training, tactics, scouting, and finance, with the goal of growing the club and winning trophies.
+Throughout the 1990s and 2000s, Arsenal topped the Premier League for many seasons, boasting academy graduates like Marieanne Spacey and Faye White, as well as spending the club's income on stars like Emma Byrne, enabling the club to win a slew of trophies.
+Akers stepped down as manager of Arsenal's Women's team during the summer of 1997 to become kit manager for the men's team.
+Terry Howard took charge of the team for the 1997–98 season but Akers returned in 1998–99 following Howard's departure.
+The club became semi-professional in 2002.

 Under Akers' stewardship, Arsenal enjoyed unilateral domestic success, as the club claimed 11 league titles, nine FA Women's Cup titles, ten FA Women's Premier League Cup titles, and five FA Women's Community Shield wins.
-This included seven straight league wins from the 2003–04 season to 2008–09 season, as well as six unbeaten campaigns.
-Moreover, Akers lead the team to the most successful club season in English women's football in the 2006–07 season, as the team won every single competition available to them, including the ever elusive UEFA Women's Cup.
-The win marked Arsenal's only trophy won from European competition, and the first time an English club won the competition.
+This included seven straight league wins from the 2003–04 season to 2009–10 season, as well as six unbeaten campaigns.
+Akers led the team to the most successful club season in English women's football in the 2006–07 season as the team won every competition available to them, including the UEFA Women's Cup.
+The win marked Arsenal's only European trophy and was the first time an English club had won the competition.
 This unique sextuple was recognized with The Committee Award by the Sports Journalists' Association in the 2007 Sports Journalists' Awards.